-The translation of foreign operations in the year under review resulted in a gain of \$96,907 mainly due to the weakening of the PNG Kina against the Australian Dollar.
+The translation of foreign operations in the year under review resulted in a loss of \$82,896 mainly due to the strengthening of the PNG Kina against the Australian Dollar.

 Exchange differences arising on translation of foreign operations are transferred directly to the Group's foreign currency translation reserve in the statement of financial position.
 These differences are recognised in the statement of comprehensive income in the period.
 However, where a subsidiary is deconsolidated, the differences are transferred to the retained earnings.